6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Stability

-Since the implant denture is secured with implant fixtures fused to the jawbone, they offer superior stability and support.
+Since the implant denture is secured with fixtures fused to the jawbone, they offer superior stability and support.
 Unlike removable dentures, you will never have to worry about your implant denture falling out or slipping around the mouth.
 Implant dentures will feel more comfortable than removable dentures.
 They will not cause gum irritation because they are stable.

 Chewing Ability